-November is the start of the Festive Season in The Netherlands with the arrival of the Father Christmas-like Sinterklaas who sails into the country from Spain with his (somewhat controversial) army of assistants known as Zwarte Pieten.
+November is the start of the Festive Season in The Netherlands with the arrival of the Father Christmas-like Sinterklaas who sails into the country from Spain with his (somewhat controversial) army of assistants known as the Piets.
 The Intocht is when festivities kick off as the big man sails down the canals lined by hundreds of excited children singing seasonal songs.
 It’s a huge spectacle that involves more than a kilometre of floats and boats, 400 colourful assistants and nearly half a million spectators.
 The parade starts with the departure of the steamboat down the Amstel River as it heads towards the Scheepvaartmuseum where Sint is greeted by the Mayor before riding off through the streets on his horse Amerigo ready for musical fun in Dam Square.
 It’s a truly unforgettable experience but you’ll need to arrive early for a good spot.

-The primary role of Sinterklaas’ helpers, the infamous Zwarte Pieten, seems to be to throw pepernoten into the crowds.
-These small spiced biscuits along with their chocolate covered bretheren kruidnoten are beloved by little kids and big kids alike and you’ll find them for sale all over the city at this time of year.
+The primary role of Sinterklaas’ helpers, the Piets, seems to be to throw pepernoten into the crowds.
+These small spiced biscuits, along with their chocolate covered bretheren, kruidnoten are beloved by little kids and big kids alike and you’ll find them for sale all over the city at this time of year.

-One of the most anticipated goodies that Sinterklaas pulls from his sack for children who have been especially good are chocolate letters.
-Available in dark, milk and white chocolate these delicious initials can be bought throughout Amsterdam at shops like Dutch-favourites HEMA and Jamin and are a wonderful (if short-lived!) memento of a wintery visit to the city.
+One of the most anticipated goodies that Sinterklaas bestows upon children who have been especially good are chocolate letters.
+Available in dark, milk and white chocolate these delicious initials can be bought throughout Amsterdam at shops like Dutch-favourites HEMA and Albert Heijn.
+They are a wonderful, if short-lived, memento of a wintery visit to the city.

-Winter also sees the arrival of Oliebollen trucks which seem to pop up overnight and fill the crisp air with the smell of cinnamon.
-Serving up a type of warm and heavy spiced doughnut, these treats are packed with currants and raisins; candied fruit or apple and are dusted with icing sugar.
+Winter also sees the arrival of oliebollen trucks which seem to pop up overnight and fill the crisp air with the smell of cinnamon.
+Serving up a type of warm and heavy spiced doughnut, these treats are packed with raisins, candied fruit or apple and are dusted with icing sugar.
 There’s no delicate way to eat one but they are just the thing to warm you inside and out on a cold winter’s day.

-Kids just can’t resist a hot chocolate, and ours make us stop frequently in winter for a “warme Chocomel met slagroom” (a Dutch hot chocolate with cream).
-This wonderful drink is always served warm rather than hot with lashings of squirty cream which means its guaranteed to disappear in seconds at this time of year (head to our favourite spot, Winkel 43 where you can grab one alongside the world's greatest apple pie).
+Kids just can’t resist a hot chocolate, and on cold days ours make us stop frequently for a “warme Chocomel met slagroom” (a Dutch hot chocolate with cream).
+This wonderful drink is always served warm rather than hot with lashings of whipped cream which means its guaranteed to disappear in seconds at this time of year.
+Head to our favourite spot, Winkel 43, where you can grab one alongside the world's greatest apple pie.